aesara-devs/aesara/doc/extending/graph_rewriting.rst

       This method takes a :class:`FunctionGraph` and an :class:`Apply` node and returns either ``False`` to signify that no changes are to be done or a list of :class:`Variable`\s which matches the length of the node's ``outputs`` list.
-When the :class:`NodeRewriter` is applied by a :class:`NavigatorOptimizer`, the outputs of the node passed as argument to the :class:`NodeRewriter` will be replaced by the list returned.
+When the :class:`NodeRewriter` is applied by a :class:`NodeProcessingGraphRewriter`, the outputs of the node passed as argument to the :class:`NodeRewriter` will be replaced by the list returned.